aRandomHumanoid/CAD/Projects/README.md

 - 3d Printer: an unnamed delta printer concept design; WIP:
 - EBoard: A full custom designed electric longboard.
 Features liberal and unnecessary weight savings through the gratuitous use of carbon fiber
+- Asymptote: A newer, better version of SC

 # External Projects: